NiveskZ/Study/README.md

 # ebac-study
-All Ebac exercises and projects
+All Ebac exercises and projects done by me.